-The most common drive systems for refrigerated transport vapour compression systems are vehicle alternator unit (commonly used in small delivery vans), direct belt drive, auxiliary alternator unit, and auxiliary diesel unit (used in the vast majority of medium to large vehicles).
+The most common drive systems for refrigerated transport vapor compression systems are vehicle alternator units (commonly used in small delivery vans), direct belt drives, auxiliary alternator units, and auxiliary diesel units (used in the vast majority of medium to large vehicles).
 The performance and power requirements of transport refrigeration systems are normally assessed at full load.
-In reality, however, these systems operate over a wide range of loads.
-To match the varying load, the refrigeration system is either switched on and off or its capacity is modulated to maintain the set temperature with a consequent reduction in efficiency.
+However, these systems operate over a wide range of loads.
+To match the varying load, the refrigeration system is either switched on and off, or its capacity is modulated to maintain the set temperature with a consequent reduction in efficiency.
 This is particularly relevant for multi-drop deliveries since they are characterized by multiple doors opening which result in increased variability of the inside temperature due to the air infiltration.

 Moreover, the performance of insulation materials deteriorates with time due to the inherent foam characteristics.
-Recent data show a typical loss of insulation value of between 3% and 5% per year which can lead to considerable rise in the thermal conductivity after a few years resulting in increased energy consumption and CO2 emissions [4].
+Recent data show a typical loss of insulation value of between 3% and 5% per year which can lead to a considerable rise in the thermal conductivity after a few years resulting in increased energy consumption and CO2 emissions [7].
 Reducing the overall environmental impact of refrigerated road transport systems, which highly contributes towards global warming and climate change, and developing sustainable designs are imperative for the cold chain industry.
-Decarbonisation of road transport vehicles is associated with some particular challenges, one of which is refrigerant leakage.
-Leakage of refrigerant gases from these systems impacts the environment in two ways [7]: a direct effect due to the global warming potential of the leaked gas, and an indirect effect due to the decreased efficiency of the refrigeration system (due to the loss of charge) which leads to increased energy consumption.
-Annual leak rate can be an average of 11% and, in some cases, up to 30% [8].
-Refrigerant leakage can also have a significant financial impact for the user depending on how quickly the leak is found and repaired.
+Decarbonization of road transport vehicles is associated with some challenges, one of which is refrigerant leakage.
+Leakage of refrigerant gases from these systems impacts the environment in two ways [10]: a direct effect due to the global warming potential of the leaked gas, and an indirect effect due to the decreased efficiency of the refrigeration system (due to the loss of charge) which leads to increased energy consumption.
+Annual leak rate can be an average of 11% and, in some cases, up to 30% [11].
+Refrigerant leakage can also have a significant financial impact on the user depending on how quickly the leak is found and repaired.

-Portable refrigerated units (PRU) represent a novel solution that can be used by logistic companies to offer their customers a refrigerated transport service for small and medium volumes (e.g., Less than Truck Load transport) of perishable goods on board of their standard vehicles, without the need for investment in special vehicles and infrastructures.
-Coldtainer models of the Logistics series with their floor dimensions compatible with the industry standards (EUR/UK/US pallets), are mainly designed for medium - long distance point - to - point transport.
-The use of this particular solution can lead to relevant economic and environmental benefits with respect to the traditional refrigerated transport which is usually belt-driven from the vehicle engine with diesel as the fuel source.
+Portable refrigerated units (PRU) represent a novel solution that can be used by logistic companies to offer their customers a refrigerated transport service for small and medium volumes (e.g., Less than truckload transport) of perishable goods on board their standard vehicles, without the need for investment in special vehicles and infrastructures.
+The use of this solution can lead to relevant economic and environmental benefits concerning the traditional refrigerated transport which is usually belt-driven from the vehicle engine with diesel as the fuel source.